wyklq/falcontune/README.md

 Underneath the hood, **falcontune** implements the LoRA algorithm over an LLM compressed using the GPTQ algorithm, which requires implementing a backward pass for the quantized LLM.

-**falcontune** can generate a 50-token recipe on A100 40GB for ~ 10 seconds using triton backend
+**falcontune** can generate a 50-token recipe on V100 32GB for ~ 20 seconds using cuda backend

 ```
-$ falcontune generate --interactive --model falcon-40b-instruct-4bit --weights gptq_model-4bit--1g.safetensors --max_new_tokens=50 --use_cache --do_sample --prompt "How to prepare pasta?"
+$ falcontune generate --interactive --model falcon-40b-4bit --weights ../falcon-40b-gptq --max_new_tokens=50 --use_cache --do_sample --prompt "How to prepare pasta?"

 How to prepare pasta?